OpenUpSA/elections-api/README.md

         * ward
         * voting_district

+Please note that ward-level data is not available for the 1999 & 2004 elections.
+This is because the data is not included in the IEC's datasets for those two elections.

 ### Filter options

 With the endpoints given above, you can either access a single object of interest (by specifying an id) or a list